SAP-samples/cloud-dqm-sample-payloads/README.md

 ![sample2](/images/sample2.jpg)

-* Browse for the three .json files that were downloaded and extracted in the previous step, and click Open.
+* Browse for the four .json files that were downloaded and extracted in the previous step, and click Open.
     * samplesAddressCleanse.postman_collection.json
+    * samplesAdminTasks.postman_collection.json
     * samplesEnvironment.postman_environment.json
     * samplesReverseGeo.postman_collection.json
-    * Result: Two collections are added – samplesAddressCleanse and samplesReverseGeo.
+    * Result: Three collections are added – samplesAddressCleanse, samplesAdminTasks, and samplesReverseGeo.
 Click the collection name to expand it.
 The samplesAddressCleanse has multiple folders, therefore click a folder name to expand it.
 Click one of the sample names.

 ![sample3](/images/sample3.jpg)